 Spring bulbs are beloved for their brilliance and promise of renewal.
 The tulips, daffodils, squill, grape hyacinths, and dozens of smaller bulbs, start the growing season with a colorful hurrah!
 Lilies pick up the bulb show later on, with Asiatic lilies the first to show their saturated open faces and Orientals (if they are fortunate enough to survive the rabbits) coming later in summer, broadcasting fragrance and elegance in spite of their splotches and speckles.
 In between all this action are the alliums, bridging spring and summer with a surprising array of color (purple, yellow, blue, pink, and white), height and flower shape (golf ball, tennis ball, baseball, softball, or the diminutive bells).

-Planted in fall, at the same time you drill the ground to pop in tulips and daffodils, most allium bulbs have little problem with our cold winters.
+Planted in fall, at the same time you dig the ground to pop in tulips and daffodils, most allium bulbs have little problem with our cold winters.
 A few types might be considered “annuals,” especially if you garden in heavy clay.
 Alliums are native to sandy, dry soils with excellent drainage—Siberia, eastern Europe, Turkey, and the lands once known as Persia.
 As gardeners in Chicago have learned, good drainage has a positive effect on hardiness and can bump up a plant’s chance for that coveted “reliable return.”

-Allium flowers are long lasting and attractive, whether left fresh or dried on the stems, cut for indoor display or not.
+Allium flowers are long-lasting and attractive, whether left fresh or dried on the stems, cut for indoor display or not.
 They attract butterflies, do not smell like onions (although the foliage and bulbs often do), and, when happy in their full-sun, well-drained site, can form colonies or self-seed, especially when some of the more humongous flower heads are left on the plant, creating a startling, dried flower arrangement in the middle of an otherwise verdant garden.

 The largest flowers belong to Allium ‘Globemaster’.
-At ten inches across, they are often cleverly advertised next to a smiling child’s face.
+At 10 inches across, they are often cleverly advertised next to a smiling child’s face.
 Guess which is larger?
-For a big round purple softball on a 4- to 5-foot stem, try a small army of ‘Gladiator’.
+For a big, round purple softball on a 4- to 5-foot stem, try a small army of ‘Gladiator’.
 They perform best at the back of a border or against an open fence, where they can receive a bit of protection from strong winds.

-Allium christophii, the star of Persia, is a most unique flower!
+Allium christophii, the stars of Persia, is a most unique flower.
 It grows only from 1 to 2 feet (keep in mind that the diameter of the flower head can be between nine and 12 inches), in an airy, open, explosive kind of manner.
 The amethyst flower heads will self-seed, especially in sandy soils.
 Blooming between May and June, it serves as a head-turner when stuck at regular intervals in the front of the border, not unlike the effect of Allium schubertii.